 ~ Ted Kerasote

 Raising animals on pasture avoids all of the problems associated with industrial agriculture and factory farming.
 It is actually a net gain for local ecosystems, the biosphere, and the human species.
-The health of the soil actually improves with pasture and atmospheric carbon is captured.
-Run-off, erosion, and pollution are eliminated.
+The health of the soil actually improves with pasture and atmospheric carbon is captured — indeed, grasslands draw down more carbon than do farm fields or forests.
+Run-off, erosion, and pollution are also eliminated.
 On top of that, pasture provides habitat for wildlife, as opposed to mass farming and monoculture that destroys habitat and displaces wildlife, not to mention poisons, starves and slaughters immense numbers of wildlife.
-If you’re pro-life in the broadest sense, the last thing in the world you’d want to be is vegan, as it is dependent on industrial agriculture and mass transportation.
+If you’re pro-life in the broadest sense, the last thing in the world you’d want to be is vegan, as it is inherently and inevitably dependent on industrial agriculture and mass transportation.

-Vegan arguments against harm to animals don’t apply to a pasture-raised or wild-hunted carnivore diet or any local meat-based diet combined with locally and seasonally available plant foods.
+Vegan arguments against harm to animals don’t apply to a pasture-raised and wild-caught carnivore diet or any local animal-based diet combined with locally and seasonally available plant foods.
 (By the way, today was the beginning of wild mulberry season — delicious!
 I was knocked right out of ketosis and was glad for it.
 That is the reason plants evolved the highly addictive drug called sugar, so that we would eat their fruit and spread their seeds, not so that one day agriculture would make possible industrially-produced and health-destroying high fructose corn syrup.)

 “What do plants eat?
 They eat dead animals; that’s the problem.
 For me that was a horrifying realization.
 You want to be an organic gardener, of course, so you keep reading ‘Feed the soil, feed the soil, feed the soil…’